Ask AI

 Parameters:

-• name (Optional[str]) – The name of the schedule to create.
+• name (Optional[str]) – The name of the schedule.

-• tags_fn (Optional[Callable[[ScheduleEvaluationContext], Optional[Dict[str, str]]]]) – A function that generates tags to attach to the schedules runs.
+• tags_fn (Optional[Callable[[ScheduleEvaluationContext], Optional[Dict[str, str]]]]) – A function that generates tags to attach to the schedule’s runs.
 Takes a ScheduleEvaluationContext and returns a dictionary of tags (string key-value pairs).
-You may set only one of tags and tags_fn.
+Note: Either tags or tags_fn may be set, but not both.

 • should_execute (Optional[Callable[[ScheduleEvaluationContext], bool]]) – A function that runs at schedule execution time to determine whether a schedule should execute or skip.
 Takes a ScheduleEvaluationContext and returns a boolean (True if the schedule should execute).
 Defaults to a function that always returns True.